McShelby/reveal-altmode/README.md

 If you are presenting your slide deck you are usually used to handling reveal.js.
 You want to keep your audience free of all unnecessary visual distration to stay concentrated on what you are presenting.

 On the other hand you may want to upload your slides later.
-Other viewers in front of their computers will then operate your presentation and may not be used to handling reveal.js presentations.
+Other viewers in front of their computers will then operate your presentation and may not be used to handling reveal.js.
 In this case you want to give them every available help to navigate thru your slide deck.

-Instead of adjusting the configuration for every use case, you can store alternative configurations as ready to use presets and switch between them by pressing a button.
+Instead of adjusting the configuration for every use case, you can store alternative configurations as ready to use presets and switch between them by pressing a shortcut key.

-To change themes in alternative presets the [ThemeOverride](https://github.com/McShelby/reveal-themeoverride) plugin or similar is necessary.
+To change themes in presets the [ThemeOverride](https://github.com/McShelby/reveal-themeoverride) plugin or similar may come in handy.

 ## Installation